dylanr19/react-chat-app/README.md

 ## About The Project

 This is my first personal project built with **ReactJS** and **C#**.
 It is a messaging app that allows users to communicate in real-time.
-I created this project to learn and explore technologies in my spare time.
+I created this project for learning purposes.

 ## Features